brightway-lca/brightway-documentation/source/content/gettingstarted/databases.md

 ```

 If the number of unlinked flows isn't zero, some exchanges are either
-linking ot other databases (e.g., the biosphere database, ecoinvent)
+linking to other databases (e.g., the biosphere database, ecoinvent)
 or are ill-defined.

 Let's try to see if we can link up the unlinked flows to the ecoinvent database: